 Brisbane City Council supports work on Council property such as roads and footways as part of construction work or business operations.
 Council regulates these activities to ensure public health and safety.

-Find out the different types of work require approval and how to apply using the Application/Notice to Work on Council Property.
-Note: there are separate requirements for footpath dining or where works are within a mall area as illustrated in grey below.
+Find out the different types of work require approval and how to apply using the application/notice to work on Council property.